Disclosing Disabilities in the Workplace

-Unfortunately, we often see the conversation about reasonable adjustments focused on the cost incurred (which averages approx. $50), rather than the huge value brought to the employee and organization.
+Unfortunately, we often see the conversation about reasonable adjustments focussed on the cost incurred (which averages approx. $50), rather than the huge value brought to the employee and organisation.

 Whether I share my personal medical information with my employer or colleagues or not should always remain a personal choice.
 There is no going back after sharing it – who sees it, both in and out of context?
 People know that discrimination exists in society and that includes prejudices around disability.
 I appreciate some health conditions are more unpredictable to live with and that is still a discussion between the employee and any chosen recipient.

 There are two different streams around data collection at play here.
 Firstly, collecting data to measure the inclusivity of your organisation to ensure current and future employees are being treated fairly and can access all opportunities with inclusive and robust policies and procedures.
 I’m all for this, we need to have measurements alongside other inclusive behaviours (aka strategies) to ensure progress is being made and people (leadership and non-leadership) are held accountable.
 And the Data Protection Act covers us here – our sensitive information is highly protected.

 Secondly, the personal data of the individual who has a disability or long-term health condition, either permanent or temporary, either acquired in life (80% of all disabilities are acquired) or since birth.
 Personal data is just that – personal, between an individual and their chosen allies/healthcare team.
 If you’ve met one person with paraplegia, you’ve still only met one person with paraplegia and their requirements may differ significantly from others with the same condition as everyone experiences their disability differently.
 We are not one homogeneous group; we are wonderfully intersectional.
 Trust is at the heart of sharing our medical information and stories.
 Brene Brown says “Stories are data with a soul”.

 Identifying as disabled and Disability Pride